Clearing, Depository and Settlement Dep. (CDS)

 14. Executes inheritance and family transfers.

-15. Pledging and unpledging shareholders’ shares based on the pledger’s request.
+15. Pledging and unpledging shareholders’ securities based on the pledger’s request.

-16. Restricting board members’ shares during their membership in addition to another six months in accordance with the law.
+16. Restricting board members’ securities during their membership in addition to another six months in accordance with the law.

 18. Executing on behalf of the issuers, all corporate actions, including: stock dividends, stock split and other actions that directly affect the shareholders’ registry.